Hitchens's razor

 Hitchens's razor is a general rule for rejecting certain claims of knowledge.
 It states:

 What can be asserted without evidence can also be dismissed without evidence.
+(Note: "And remember, miracles are supposed to occur at the behest of a being who is omnipotent as well as omniscient and omnipresent.
+One might hope for more magnificent performances than ever seem to occur.

+The 'evidence' for faith, then, seems to leave faith looking even weaker than it would if it stood, alone and unsupported, all by itself.
+What can be asserted without evidence can also be dismissed without evidence.
+This is even more true when the 'evidence' eventually offered is so shoddy and self-interested.")

-The razor is credited to author and journalist Christopher Hitchens, although its provenance can be traced to the Latin Quod gratis asseritur, gratis negatur ("What is asserted gratuitously is denied gratuitously").
+The razor is credited to author and journalist Christopher Hitchens, although its provenance can be traced to the Latin Quod gratis asseritur, gratis negatur ("What is freely asserted is freely denied").
 It implies that the burden of proof regarding the truthfulness of a claim lies with the one who makes the claim; if this burden is not met, then the claim is unfounded, and its opponents need not argue further in order to dismiss it.
 Hitchens used this phrase specifically in the context of refuting religious belief.